This article shows a simple way to remap keys in Windows. A pretty useful trick to repurpose unused or damaged keys on your keyboard.

 .ahk.
 For instance, I renamed the file to reassign.ahk.

-2. After creating and renaming the file, right-click on it and select “Edit".
-This action will open the file in your default code or text editor.
-In most cases, it’s Notepad.
+After creating and renaming the file, right-click on it and select “Edit Script.”
+This action will open the file in your default text or code editor.
+In most cases, it’s the Notepad.

 ;Remap a to b a::b

-For example, I use a 10 keyless keyboard that has no dedicated Print Screen key.
+Another example: I use a ten-keyless keyboard with no dedicated Print Screen key.
 But for some reason, it has the Insert key.
-Since I regularly use the Print Screen key to take screenshots, I remapped the Insert key to act like the Print Screen with the below code.
+Since I regularly use the Print Screen key to take screenshots, I remapped the Insert key to the Print Screen key with the below code.

 ;Remap Insert key to PrintScreen Insert::PrintScreen

-Using the same format, you can remap or reassign almost any key on your keyboard as long as you know the AutoHotKey names of the keys you are trying to remap.
+Using the same format, you can remap or reassign almost any key on your keyboard.
+You need to know the AutoHotKey names of the keys you are trying to remap.
 Thankfully, AutoHotKey has a dedicated key list page that lists all the keys.
-Take a look at it.
+Please take a look at it.

 Now, save the file using the “Ctrl + S” shortcut or select the “File -> Save” option and close it.

-5. To run the script, double-click on the newly created script file to run it.
+Finally, double-click on the newly created script file to run it.
 That is it.
-The file will sit silently in the taskbar and functions as it should.
+The script runs silently in the background and functions as it should.
 You will see the “AutoHotKey” icon in the taskbar.

 That is all.
-It is that simple to reassign keys in Windows.
-To get most out of the script, add AutoHotKey script to Windows startup.
+It is that simple to reassign or remap keys in Windows.
+To get the most out of the script, add the AutoHotKey script to Windows startup.
 That way, you don’t have to launch the script manually for the remappings to work.

 Additionally, there is also a dedicated doc page that lists different combinations in great detail.
-Do check it out.
+Check it out.

-Hope that helps.
-If you are stuck or need some help, comment below and I will try to help as much as possible.
+If you are stuck or need help, send an email, and I will try to help as much as possible.